“A month here, huh?”

 It’s late when Blue enters the Pokemon Center, tired from a long day at the Gym.
 He’s been spending his nights at the Center, helping out however he could.
-The center is still a bit short-staffed from the backlog of pokemon injured during the fire, and gramps made sure Blue knew the basics of pokemon first aid and general care from a young age, so he’s more helpful than random volunteers.
+It’s still a bit short-staffed from the backlog of pokemon injured during the fire, and Blue learned basic pokemon first aid from a young age, so he’s more helpful than random volunteers.

 If he had his preference, Blue would be using this time to train more, or catch up on his sleep.
 But gramps was right when he said Blue has to start cultivating his image in as many different ways as he can, and that’s doubly true with his loss at the Gym.